"Brain Based Interventions: The Role of Biofeedback and Neurofeedback in Health Care"

 - issues relevant to Brain Based Interventions with special attention to the role of biofeedback and neurofeedback.

-- methods and techniques that have the potential to enhance outcomes of brain based interventions including biofeedback and neurofeedback methods and practice as well as nutritional and metabolic interventions, massage therapies, yoga, mindfulness, or training in optimal breathing
+- methods and techniques that have the potential to enhance outcomes of brain based interventions including biofeedback and neurofeedback as well as nutritional and metabolic interventions, massage therapies, yoga, mindfulness, or training in optimal breathing.

 - take-home recommendations for strategies and practices that support efficacy of BFB/NFB in brain based interventions.

 - best practice techniques that enhance outcomes for BFB and NFB therapies.

 This Program, in its entirety, provides 22 APA CE (continuing education) credits.
 Our Co-sponsor, AAPB (Association of Applied Psychophysiology and Biofeedback), is approved by the American Psychological Association to sponsor continuing education for psychologists.
 AAPB maintains responsibility for this program and its content.

 Social Workers and Counselors receive CE through the NBCC (National Board for Certified Counselors).
 (Currently Fully Approved)

 All CE credits are approved by the BCIA (Biofeedback Certification International Alliance) via APA.

 Pre-Conference attendees have an opportunity to earn 4-6 APA CE credits (Thursday, 11-6), depending upon their choice of lecture versus hands-on workshops.